Locally Prominent Semantic Features

 Determining a Reaction Time Based at Least in Part On A Velocity At The Location And A Distance To The Closest Landmark Of The Landmarks

-Determining a reaction time based at least in part on a velocity at the location and a distance to the closest landmark of the landmarks can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.
+Determining a reaction time based at least in part on a velocity at the location and a distance to the closest landmark of the locally prominent landmarks can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.
 For example, the navigation computer can determine the reaction time based on the velocity at the location (e.g., a velocity in meters per second) and the distance to the closest landmark (e.g., a distance in meters).

 Determining the landmarks that meet reaction time criteria associated with the least reaction time can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.
 For example, the navigation computer can determine that the minimum reaction time is two seconds.
 The landmarks got selected from the landmarks that will be visible after two seconds.